squadwuschel/MvcControllerToProxyGenerator/README.md

 3. Build the entire Solution, because the T4 Script looks up your assemblies for the added attributes
 4. Run the T4 Script with "**Run Custom Tool**"

-For a detailed descriptions read the complete Readme :-)
+For a detailed infos, please read the complete Readme :-)

 ## The NuGet Package "TypeScriptAngularJsProxyGenerator"